 Passive Seismic TomographyBack to Services

-Passive Seismic Tomography is a new revolutionary geophysical exploration technique which uses the natural seismicity (microearthquakes) as seismic sources and a portable seismological network as receivers in order to perform a detailed 3-D seismic velocity and Poisson ratio model of the upper few Km of the crust.
-This service provides both P and S wave velocity structure determinations in active tectonic areas using natural occurring microearthquakes as seismic sources.
-Such tomographic imaging methods are particularly attractive since they provide not only structural information as conventional 3-D reflection surveys but lithological as well, and do so at a small fraction of the cost of a comparable reflection survey.
+Passive Seismic Tomography is a new revolutionary geophysical exploration technique which uses the natural seismicity (micro earthquakes) as seismic sources and a portable seismological network as receivers in order to build a detailed 3D seismic velocity and Poisson ratio model of the upper few km of the crust.
+This service provides both P and S wave velocity structure determinations in active tectonic areas using natural occurring micro earthquakes as seismic sources.
+Such tomographic imaging methods are particularly attractive since they provide not only structural information as conventional 3D reflection surveys but lithological as well, and is economic than a comparable reflection survey.

-Knowledge of a subsurface fracture system is of vital importance for an accurate evaluation of the potential and day-to-day production of a reservoir.
-Seismotech Geophysical Solutions Ltd. has developed a methodology to assess 3D fracture patterns, their density (number of cracks per unit volume) and outline zones of high permeability in areas where has installed passive seismic networks and at a small extra cost.
-The method is based on the shear wave splitting phenomenon by analyzing the recorded during the passive survey microearthquake waveforms.
+Knowledge of a subsurface fracture system is vital for an accurate evaluation of the potential and day-to-day production of a reservoir.
+Seismotech Geophysical Solutions Ltd. has developed a methodology to assess 3D fracture patterns, its density (number of cracks per unit volume) and outline zones of high permeability in areas where passive seismic networks are installed.
+This method is based on the shear wave splitting phenomenon by analyzing the recorded passive survey micro earthquake waveforms.

-Seismotech Geophysical Solutions Ltd. have developed a method for mapping subsurface fracture densities using the time differences of split shear waves from microearthquakes.
-These measurements are then inverted using backprojection tomography to locate the spatial distribution of crack density.
-Standard tomographic display methods were then used to create maps of crack density for characterization and development of the reservoir.
+Seismotech Geophysical Solutions Ltd. have developed a method for mapping subsurface fracture densities using the time differences of split shear waves from micro earthquakes.
+These measurements are then inverted using back-projection tomography to locate the spatial distribution of crack density.
+Standard tomographic display methods are then used to create maps of crack density for characterization and development of the reservoir.